Guy Rivard: Political career

 Rivard was elected to the National Assembly of Quebec in the 1985 provincial election, winning in the Montreal division of Rosemont.
 The Liberals won a majority government in this election, and Rivard entered the legislature as a backbench supporter of Robert Bourassa's government.
-On March 31, 1988, he was appointed as minister responsible for Cultural Affairs and minister responsible for French language legislation.
+On March 31, 1988, he was appointed minister responsible for Cultural Affairs and minister responsible for French language legislation.

 This appointment came at a time when linguistic tensions were increasing in Quebec, and The Globe and Mail newspaper described his new position as "the hottest political seat in the province."
 Rivard called himself an "honest broker" and indicated that he wanted to act "like a mediator, a gatherer of various groups."
 He spoke before the anglophone lobby Alliance Quebec in May 1988, calling for greater cooperation among francophone and anglophone Quebecers.

 Most of the controversy surrounding Quebec's language laws in this period was focused on the Charter of the French Language, popularly known as Bill 101.
 This legislation was enacted by the Parti Québécois government of René Lévesque in 1977, and one of its more controversial provisions was a restriction on the use of languages other than French on commercial signs.
 In December 1988, the Supreme Court of Canada struck down three sections of the law as violating the provisions for freedom of expression set out in the Constitution of Canada.
-The Quebec government responded by amending the legislation to prohibit languages other than French on outdoor commercial and public signs, while permitting indoor signs to be bilingual or multilingual provided the French text was dominant.
+The Quebec government responded by amending the legislation to prohibit languages other than French on outdoor commercial and public signs while permitting indoor signs to be bilingual or multilingual provided the French text was dominant.
 This decision met with opposition from both the anglophone and francophone communities: three anglophone cabinet ministers resigned from the Bourassa government in protest, while the opposition Parti Québécois attacked the allowance of indoor bilingual signs as an assault on the French language.
 Under the new legislation, Rivard was given ministerial responsibility for determining regulations to enforce the language law.
 This was previously the responsibility of the Office de la Langue Francaise, a semi-independent body appointed by the government.